 And coaching is meant for managers, too.
 Imagine an organization where each level of leadership, including managers, is built to challenge themselves to have effective communication methods and to empower all of the employees they lead.
 There are measurable results from leadership like this: higher retention rates, improved productivity, and top-notch levels of customer service are just a few of the benefits.

 But coaching isn’t just for established leaders.
 Whether you are your organization’s leader, a manager, or a hard worker with a vision of what you want to achieve, coaching can support you.
 Any level of leadership can benefit from a careful analysis of better knowing yourself to understand better how to work with the people around you.
 And we’re not just talking about professional goals, although we recognize how important your career is in this process.
 Coaching is also appropriate for making the most of your own goals.

 Take the first step, and start your professional and personal journey today.
 We’ll meet you halfway there with a great download to support your development as a leader.
 When you’re ready to take the next step, certified professional coach Lori Gorrell can help you decide what steps may be best for your personal development and where the rest of your team, such as managers, may also benefit from similar additional training.

 Come away knowing yourself better than ever before.
 We promise you won’t regret it.
-Management coaching is the next logical step in your journey, and we encourage you to reach out to us today so that you can strategize your leadership development with Upward Solutions, a top coaching and consulting firm in the Northeast Ohio region.
+Management coaching is the next logical step in your journey, and we encourage you to reach out to us today so that you can strategize your leadership development with Upward Solutions, a top coaching and consulting firm in Southern California, Greater Cleveland, and the Northeast Ohio region.
 Contact us today.